Our Lady of Guadalupe Parish Church (Pagsanjan): Images of Our Lady of Guadalupe

 Within the church of Pagsanjan, two images of the town patroness, Our Lady of Guadalupe, can be found.
 The original image of Our Lady of Guadalupe was donated by Father Agustin when the parish was first established.
 The image was given to him as a gift from rich and pious Mexican families; it was installed at the main altar on December 12, 1688.
 However, the original image was destroyed during the American and Filipino military bombings of 1945.
 In 1958, Mexican Catholics contributed a life-sized image of Our Lady of Guadalupe sculpted by Ramon Barretto of Toluca, which can be seen in the church today.
-The image of Our Lady of Guadalupe placed on the main altar was sculpted by Maximo Vicente of Manila.
+The image of Our Lady of Guadalupe placed on the main altar was sculpted by Maximo Vicente of Manila postwar and was episcopally crowned in 1947.